 In fairly short speed, your lungs fill with blood and other fluids.
 There is no cure or vaccine for hantavirus pulmonary syndrome.
 Treatment for hantavirus pulmonary syndrome requires what medically is known as supportive therapy.

 Supportive therapy to treat hantavirus pulmonary syndrome involves the use of mechanical ventilation.
 The key to this type of treatment being successful is getting a patient with hantavirus pulmonary syndrome into an ICU and on a mechanical ventilator as soon as possible.
 The best hope for bringing the progression of hantavirus pulmonary syndrome to a stop is early admission to an ICU and placement on a ventilator

-In about 30 percent of cases of hantavirus infection, the ventilator treatment fails to stop progression of the disease.
+In about 30 percent of cases of hantavirus infection, the ventilator treatment fails to stop the progression of the disease.
 If that occurs, the next effect on your body from hantavirus infection and hantavirus pulmonary syndrome is organ failure.
-The heart is typically the first organ (beyond the lungs) to be impacted by end stage hantavirus pulmonary syndrome.
+The heart is typically the first organ (beyond the lungs) to be impacted by end-stage hantavirus pulmonary syndrome.
 Ultimately, however, other bodily organs will also begin to fail, including the kidneys and liver.

-As organ failure spreads and progresses, hantavirus and hantavirus pulmonary syndrome has the ultimate impact on your body.
+As organ failure spreads and progresses, hantavirus and hantavirus pulmonary syndrome have the ultimate impact on your body.
 Bodily organs begin to shut down and death occurs.
 Oftentimes the specific cause of death is heart attack caused by hantavirus pulmonary syndrome and the hantavirus inspection.

 The Origin of Hantavirus in the United States

 The first time a hantavirus infection was diagnosed in the United States was in the Four Corners region of the country.
 Initially, because the virus appeared to be confined to this geographic area, the illness associated with the virus became known as Four Corners Disease.